-As the United States approaches its 250th anniversary, this collection highlights defining achievements from APLU-member universities that have helped shape the nation.
+As the United States celebrates its 250th anniversary this year, this timeline highlights defining achievements from APLU member universities that have shaped and advanced the nation.
 From groundbreaking research and technological innovation to expanding educational access and strengthening communities, these contributions reflect the enduring impact of public and land-grant institutions across generations.
-Together, these submissions form a collective narrative of how higher education has advanced opportunity, fueled discovery, and supported the country’s growth and resilience.
+The timeline also highlights major milestones such as federal laws and policies that have helped make these achievements possible.
+Together, these moments tell a collective story of how public and land-grant universities have advanced opportunity, fueled discovery, and promoted the country’s growth and resilience.

 Known as the “father of sports medicine,” Temple University alumnus and orthopedic surgeon Joseph Torg transformed athlete safety nationwide.
 In 1976, his research led high school and college football organizations to ban “spearing,” or initiating tackles with the top of the helmet, contributing to a dramatic decline in catastrophic cervical spine injuries and paralysis.
 During that same decade, Torg testified that it was safe for girls to play baseball in a case that paved the way for co-ed Little League.
 He also promoted a test for evaluating ACL injuries—now considered best practice—and conducted research linking cleat design to severe knee injuries, which led to safer standards.